What Online Learning Has Been Like For Me

 by Seohee Jung

 My younger brother and I grinned at each other from the back seat of my grandpa’s Jeep: We were making a rare trip to Burger King.
 I was 11.
 We had been living in the United States for four years after emigrating from South Korea, and most of the time, my mom preferred that we eat her home-cooked Korean meals.

 Names have been changed.
 My brother Thomas is only three years older than me.
 We didn’t feel close to our mom, our stepfather, or our dads.
 So growing up, it felt like it was just the two of us.
 We had so much fun playing video games, basketball, and other games we created.

 Four times a year, we ask our readers to write about the impact recent stories have had on teens around the country.
-In Fall 2021, we had a range of responses from writers connecting to stories about peer pressure, depression, and bullying.
+In Spring 2022, we had a range of responses from writers connecting to stories about family income, race, and fitting in.

 When I was in kindergarten, my mom read my favorite book to my class, How My Parents Learned to Eat.
 It’s the story of a Japanese woman and an American man who learned to use each other’s traditional utensils when they met: a fork and a knife for the Japanese woman and chopsticks for the American man.